Banks donate to flood-hit people thru PM’s Relief Fund - Business - observerbd.com

 Several banks have made donation for people affected by the recent floods across the country, through the Prime Minister's Relief and Welfare Fund at a ceremony held at the Prime Minister's Office on Monday.
 Prime Minister Sheikh Hasina joined the ceremony virtually from her official residence Ganabhaban.

-Mercantile Bank Ltd (MBL) Chairman Morshed Alam, MP handing over Tk 10 crore cheque to the Prime Minister's Principal Secretary Dr. Ahmad Kaikaus.
-MBL Vice Chairman A. S. M. Feroz Alam, Bangladesh Association of Banks (BAB's) Chairman Md Nazrul Islam Mazumder were also present. photo: Bank
+Eastern Bank Ltd (EBL) Director Mir Nasir Hossain and Managing Director and CEO Ali Reza Iftekhar handing over a cheque for Tk 10 crore to the Prime Minister's Principal Secretary Dr. Ahmad Kaikaus at Prime Minister's Office.
+Bangladesh Association of Banks (BAB's) President Nazrul Islam Mazumder was also present there. photo: Bank

-Sonali Bank Ltd Board of Director and Ombudsman AKM Kamrul Islam and CEO and Managing Director (Additional Charge) Md.
-Murshedul Kabir handing over Tk 3 crore cheaque to the Prime Minister's Principal Secretary Dr. Ahmad Kaikaus.
-Among others, Senior Secretary of Financial Institution Sheikh Mohammad Salim Ullah, Director General (administration) of Prime Minister's office Mohd.
-Ahsan Kibria Siddiqui were also present.
-It may be mentioned that Sonali Bank's Board of Directors has decided its 780th board meeting to hand over three crore taka from Bank CSR Fund and Staff Salaries for helping flood affected people in the country. photo: Bank
+Pubali Bank Chairman Monzurur Rahman handing over a cheque for Tk 10 crore to the Prime Minister's Principal Secretary Dr. Ahmad Kaikaus at Prime Minister's Office.
+Safiul Alam Khan Chowdhury, Managing Director and CEO of Pubali Bank and Bangladesh Association of Banks (BAB's) President Nazrul Islam Mazumder were also present. photo: Bank

-Union Bank Director Showkat Hossain and Managing Director A B M Mokammel Hoque Chowdhury handing over Tk 2 crore cheque the Prime Minister's Principal Secretary Dr. Ahmad Kaikaus.
-BAB's Chairman Nazrul Islam Mazumder was present there. photo: Bank
+Standard Bank Ltd Chairman Kazi Akram Uddin Ahmed handing over Tk 10 crore cheque to the Prime Minister's Principal Secretary Dr. Ahmad Kaikaus at the Prime Minister's Office.
+Vice Chairman of the bank Ferdous Ali Khan and Bangladesh Association of Banks (BAB's) President Nazrul Islam Mazumder were also present at the moment. photo: Bank